The Succession Problem

 Even after becoming unpiloted, a functional institution can remain effective for a while, but it will decay and eventually cease to be functional or even cease to exist unless someone captures it and starts piloting it.

-Creative destruction is not a necessity for innovation
+Creative destruction is not necessary for innovation

 An overabundance of talent in the absence of sufficient opportunity and power succession can render society quite chaotic.
 If ambition is outlawed, only outlaws are ambitious.
 On the other side of the spectrum, buying stability through the absence of talent is futile in the long run.
 Institutions ultimately decay without renovation either from within or without.

-Organizations and societies that solve the succession problems will have a less harsh trade-off between stability and innovation.
+Organizations and societies that solve the succession problem will have a less harsh trade-off between stability and innovation.
 When institutions of the previous generation are actively handed off to the next, they retain needed flexibility to pursue restructuring.

 While variation between individual organizations is notable, most rely on social technology that is widely distributed and implemented around their society.
 A society is best thought of as a dense ecosystem of institutions always borrowing from each other, outsourcing services and sometimes clashing over resources.
-It can be very difficult to implement a unique solution.
+It can be very difficult to implement a unique solution to any problem.
 If none of the institutions in a society solve a particular problem, the fragility of those institutions will be reflected in the fragility of society as a whole.

 The foundation of a flourishing civilization is an abundance of functional institutions.
 These originate with founders who bring new social designs into being.
-In the natural course of events their institutional legacy decays, becoming less and less suited to achieving the desired positive effects.
+In the natural course of events, their institutional legacy decays, becoming less and less suited to achieving the desired positive effects.